DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-16 Group Meeting.md

 ### Environmental Artist Meeting

 - Go over textures
-- As the week goes on, we'll add more stuff to the Miro board
+- As the week goes on, we'll add more stuff to the Miro board for models

 Friday Meeting @ 6pm

 ### Music Meeting

 - If I gather refs throughout the trip, I'll ask Matthew for a meeting
-- Let him know a couple days in advance
+- Let him know a couple days in advance if there needs to be a meeting